Why Does Range Matter?

 Overall vehicle efficiency is the result of multiple variables including its size, frontal area, weight, and performance.
 Efficiency can be measured in several different ways.
 Using basic math lets you determine how far you can go on a charge.

 One method is measured in MPkWh, or miles per kilowatt-hour.
 The higher the MPkWh, the more efficient the vehicle.
-For instance, an EV with a 100-kWh battery rated at 2.5 MPkWh will deliver a range of about 400 miles.
+Multiply the MPkWh rating by the kWh size of the battery to get the theoretical range.
+For instance, an EV with a 100-kWh battery rated at 2.5 MPkWh will deliver range of about 250 miles.

 Many manufacturers and media outlets are now using a MPGe (or miles per gallon equivalent) rating.
 This gives you a sense of the overall efficiency of the vehicle you are considering but makes it more difficult to calculate the range of the vehicle, even if you know its battery capacity.